HappenedByProxy/USW-Referencing/README.md

 - Double colon after "Accessed"
 - Edition gains an "n" (edn instead of ed)

+## Ways to help
+Please create pull issues that can fix the following things:
+Italicise corporate authors
+Add an e-book source

 ## Installation

 Download the XLS and save it here: